foundriesio/docs/source/index.rst

 FoundriesFactory_ Documentation
 ===============================

-The FoundriesFactory™ Platform is a cloud service to build, test, deploy, and maintain secure, updatable IoT and Edge products.
-It is used to customize open source software projects including U-Boot, OP-TEE, OE/Yocto Project, the Linux microPlatform™ and Docker®.
+The FoundriesFactory™ platform is a comprehensive tool set for building, testing, deploying, and maintaining updatable, security focused IoT and Edge products.

+Combined with the :term:`Linux microPlatform` (LmP) and utilizing open source software projects including U-Boot, OP-TEE, OE/Yocto Project, and Docker®, The FoundriesFactory Platform brings together key features and functions for developing professional embedded devices.

 .. toctree::
    :maxdepth: 2